-How to avoid being burnt out on your first day of holiday + Office Hours
+How to avoid being burnt out on your first day of holiday

-As your summer break starts to get closer, you’ll start winding down and readying yourself for a rest.
+As your break starts to get closer, you’ll start winding down and readying yourself for a rest.
 That's the theory.

 The reality is often nowhere close.
 Exhaustion is creeping in and you’re on a mission to do three weeks of work in one, before you switch off.
 Ramping up before taking a holiday doesn’t quite fit the storybook approach, but it’s often what happens.